bralcam/financial-backend/README.md

 ## Objective

-The main objective of Financial System is providing control and maintenance of personal budget.
+The main purpose of Financial System is providing control and maintenance of personal budget for any person or family.

 ## Modules